Bezalel Smotrich

-Smotrich's radical beliefs have led to several controversies.
-He is a supporter of expanding Israeli settlements in the West Bank and opposes Palestinian statehood.
-Accused of inciting hatred against Arab citizens of Israel, he told Arab Israeli lawmakers in October 2021, that "it's a mistake that Ben-Gurion didn't finish the job and didn't throw you out in 1948."
-He has called himself a "fascist homophobe", and called gay pride parades to be "worse than bestiality".
+Smotrich's statements, often dubbed "racist" and "homophobic", have led to several controversies.
+As part of the Israeli far-right, he is a supporter of expanding Israeli settlements in the West Bank, opposes Palestinian statehood, and denies the existence of a Palestinian people.
+As minister with powers in the occupied Palestinian territories, he has led clandestine Israeli efforts to annex territories in the West Bank, first as a fait accompli, then by force of law.

 Biography

-Bezalel Smotrich was born in Haspin, a religious Israeli settlement in the Golan Heights, and grew up in the Beit El settlement, deemed illegal under international law, in the Israeli-occupied West Bank.
+Smotrich was born in Haspin, a religious Israeli settlement in the Israeli-occupied Golan Heights, and grew up in the Beit El settlement, deemed illegal under international law, in the Israeli-occupied West Bank.
 His last name is derived from the Ukrainian town of Smotrych, where he says his ancestors lived.
-His grandfather Yaakov immigrated to Mandatory Palestine before World War II and subsequently lost his parents, who drowned on an Aliyah Bet ship trying to reach Palestine, while his grandmother Bruria survived the Holocaust before immigrating to Israel.
-His grandfather Shimon was a 13th generation native of Jerusalem and his grandmother Sara was born in Metula to a family of Zionist pioneers.
+His grandfather Yaakov immigrated to Mandatory Palestine before World War II, and subsequently lost his parents, who drowned on an Aliyah Bet ship trying to reach Palestine, while his grandmother Bruria survived the Holocaust before immigrating to Israel.
+His other grandfather Shimon was a 13th-generation native of Jerusalem, and his grandmother Sara was born in Metula to a family of Zionist pioneers.

 Smotrich's father was an Orthodox rabbi, and Smotrich received a religious education, attending Mercaz HaRav Kook, Yashlatz, and Yeshivat Kedumim.
 During his short service in the Israel Defense Forces, he served as a secretary in the Operations Division of the General Staff.
-He earned a BA in law from Ono Academic College, and began a master's degree in public and international law from the Hebrew University of Jerusalem, though he did not complete it.
+He earned a BA in law from Ono Academic College, and although he made several public statements proclaiming to have a master's degree in public and international law from the Hebrew University of Jerusalem, he did not complete it.
 He is licensed as a lawyer.
 Smotrich is an Orthodox Jew, and is married to Revital, with whom he has seven children.
 The family lives outside the Kedumim settlement in the West Bank, in a house that was illegally built outside state land and in breach of the settlement's master plan.